-No collection of samples is foreseen with the tree phenology survey.
+No collection of samples is foreseen with the tree phenology survey, except for damages, where plant material may be sampled to analyse the cause of the damage.

 For the handling of images obtained when using camera techniques see Annex 2.